 FENUGREEK Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Fenugreek is LIKELY UNSAFE in pregnancy when used in amounts greater than those in food.
+Special Precautions & Warnings:Pregnancy: Fenugreek is LIKELY SAFE in pregnancy when used in amounts greater than those in food.
 It might cause early contractions.
-Taking fenugreek just before delivery may cause the newborn to have an unusual body odor, which could be confused with “maple syrup urine disease.”
+Taking fenugreek just before delivery may also cause the newborn to have an unusual body odor, which could be confused with "maple syrup urine disease."
 It does not appear to cause long-term effects.